Protests And Violence Erupt In Philadelphia After Cops Kill 27-Year-Old Walter Wallace In Front Of His Mother

-One week until election day and there are injustice and chaos in the American streets…
+One week until election day and there is injustice and chaos in the American streets…

 Yesterday, the Philadelphia police shot and killed 27-year-old Walter Wallace in front of his pleading mother after being told to put down a knife he was carrying.
 According to the Philadelphia Inquirer, officers responded to a call about a man with a weapon at Locust and South 61st street.
 Upon arrival on the scene, Wallace walked toward the armed officers as his mother did her best to restrain him.
 After several commands to drop the weapon, officers fired numerous shots that seemingly killed Wallace instantly.
 The majority of the confrontation was captured on cell phone video camera and the clip immediately began circulation on the internet.